XuanDoVu1996/JaamSim_Business_Simuluation/README.md

-# Business Process Simulation _ Burito restaurent
+# Business Process Simulation _ Burrito Restaurant

 ## :information_source: GENERAL INFORMATION
 - :bulb: Purpose: The project aims to provide an extensive analysis of simulation models to support the